What if a Parent Can’t Pay for Nursing Home Care?

 Family caregivers struggle with the same emotional challenges that elderly loved ones experience but for different reasons.
 Chronic disease—health problems result from stresses in other parts of life.

-So trying to keep it all together and live a good life is complicated when health worsens and one doesn’t feel good all the time.
-It’s like operating on a low battery or with a low tank of gas.
+Trying to keep it all together and live a good life is complicated when health worsens and one doesn’t feel good all the time.
+It’s like operating on a low battery or with a low gas tank.

 Eventually, you run out of physical and emotional energy and become drained.
 So, where do you find support to manage chronic disease?

 The first place is your doctor’s office.
-Time for medical appointments is limited.
-Fifteen minutes at best.
+Time for medical appointments is limited with fifteen minutes at best.
 So to make the time effective, you want to be well organized.

 Looking for more information about how to prepare for a doctor’s appointment?
 Check out my online caregiver program and the segment about managing medical care.